 Field Description Group ID Display-only.
 The unique system-assigned ID number that identifies this Group; Rice completes this field when you submit the document.
 Type Name Required.
 The type of attributes that are associated with this Group.
 Some Group types, such as the Default Type, do not require attributes.
 Note: When creating a new Group, you must select the Type before Rice can generate the document.
-See the Creating New Groups section of this document Group Namespace Required.
+See the Creating New Group, you must select the Type before Nice can generate the document.
+Group Namespace Required.
 An indicator that associates the Group with a particular application and module Group Name Required.
 The common descriptive name by which this Group is known